diku-dk/SysDev/Readme.md

 but it is technically still possible (but please don't!)...
-A good practise would be to go with properties as explained here in order to get managed attributes: https://realpython.com/python-property/
+A good practise would be to go with properties as explained here in order to get managed attributes: https://realpython.com/python-property/ (You can choose to register or open the link in incognito mode..)

 For now don't worry too much - we will get to see some examples in the weekly exercises and in this cookbook.